 Credit risk is the potential, no matter how remote, for financial loss from a failure of a borrower or counterparty to perform in accordance with underlying contractual obligations.
-The government takes on credit risk when it makes direct loans or guarantees to non-federal entities, provides credits to foreign entities, or becomes exposed to institutions which engage in financial transactions with foreign countries.
+The government takes on credit risk when it makes direct loans or guarantees to non-federal entities, provides credits to foreign entities, or becomes exposed to institutions that engage in financial transactions with foreign countries.

 The government also takes on credit risk related to committed, but undisbursed direct loans, funding commitments to GSEs, and other activities.
-These activities generally focus on the underlying problems in the credit markets.
-These programs were developed to provide credit where borrowers are not able to get access to credit with reasonable terms and conditions.
-Because these programs attempt to correct for a market imperfection, it can expose the government to potential costs and losses.
+Many of these programs were developed to provide credit where borrowers are not able to get access to credit with reasonable terms and conditions.
+These programs expose the government to potential costs and losses.
 The extent of the risk assumed is described in more detail in the notes to the financial statements, and where applicable, is factored into credit reform models and reflected in fair value measurements.